The best menswear deals from Amazon's Big Style Sale

 Baracuta Men's G9 Classic Jacket ($292.50, originally $390; amazon.com)

 Get ahead for fall with this iconic British jacket.
-We love the slim fit and signature tartan lining peeking out — and the dark navy can be polished up or dressed down.
+We love the slim fit and the signature tartan lining peeking out — and the dark navy can be polished up or dressed down.

 _____________________________________________________________________________